File 320 · Open (well-documented, details debated)

 The competing positions.

-The mainstream position, and this archive's, is that the Great Pyramid is exactly what the evidence says: a royal tomb of extraordinary scale and precision, built by a capable society using known techniques and immense coordinated labour.
-Disputed Real uncertainties — the precise ramp method and the nature of the 2017 void — are ordinary archaeological and engineering questions, not gaps that require a supernatural or extraterrestrial explanation [1][3].
+The mainstream position, and this archive's.
+The Great Pyramid is exactly what the evidence says: a royal tomb of extraordinary scale and precision, built by a capable society using known techniques and immense coordinated labour.
+Disputed The real uncertainties — the precise ramp configuration and the nature of the 2017 void — are ordinary archaeological and engineering questions, not gaps that require anything supernatural [1][3].

 The unanswered questions.